-Unfortunately, Spelke says little to clarify what 'inhibition' amounts to in this context.
+Spelke says little to clarify what 'inhibition' amounts to in this context.
 Nor do other proponents of this general suggestion (Hyde 2011).
-For our purposes this won't do.
+But, for our purposes, this won't do.
 If we are to resolve The Problem in this way, 'inhibition' must amount to more than (e.g.) an illicit re-labeling of the fact that the ANS fails to facilitate discriminations in subitizing contexts.
-With this in view, the present section will pose problems for two natural ways of fleshing out Spelke's inhibitory hypothesis, thereby motivating my recommended alternative.
+With this in view, the present section will pose problems for two natural ways of fleshing out Spelke's inhibitory hypothesis, thereby motivating consideration of my recommended alternative.